evilwall/mini-soc-elk-lab-/README.md

 ## Notes

 This repository is intended for educational and lab use.
-Any deployment outside a controlled environment would require additional hardening, validation, and environment-specific adjustments.[1]
+Any deployment outside a controlled environment would require additional hardening, validation, and environment-specific adjustments.